Comment by lifeisstillgood

 I think everyone wants “privacy by default”, they just don’t make the connection between this hypothetical and real life.
 In real life you’re still spied but nobody confronts you directly.

-cubesnooper a day ago
+cubesnooper 10 months ago

 I browse social media sites like Facebook and Reddit using their onion services.
 I was sick of seeing ads pop up that were clearly based on tracking my general browsing activity through IP correlation, tracking pixels and embedded “like” buttons.
 So now I block all cleartext Facebook/Reddit traffic completely.